 The term Compton reflection is used for a spectral signature observed in EMR from active galactic nuclei (AGNs), indicating a spectrum resulting from Compton scattering of photons from a power-law X-ray source (decreasing with frequency).
-The term Compton reflection is used for the resulting spectral feature, a characteristic "hump" in the observed spectral energy distribution (SED), but the term is also sometimes taken to include emission lines indicating fluorescence of particular elements.
+The term Compton reflection is used for the resulting spectral feature, a characteristic "hump" (Compton hump) in the observed spectral energy distribution (SED), but the term is also sometimes taken to include emission lines indicating fluorescence of particular elements.

 Such power-law spectra (in the X-ray spectral band) generated within AGNs are inferred from their explaining power regarding the observed SED.
 The Compton reflection is presumed to be generated in a cooler gas cloud near (e.g., immediately in front of) the AGN's internal X-ray source.
 The presence of iron lines that require absorption of high-energy photons provide more evidence for the model.

 Models have been developed regarding mechanisms by which the AGN's black-hole accretion could generate such a power-law spectrum.